justliam42/MSOE-notes/Classes/CPE 1500/Definitions(CPE1500).md

 	- A circuit in which the output depends on current and/or previous inputs.
 	- RS latch is an example
 - Complement
-	- the inverse of a variable...
+	- the inverse of a literal...
+		- the result is also a literal
-	- A's complement is
+	- A's complement is Ā
+-